WebAssembly/wasi-logging/README.md

 ### Non-goals

-WASI Clocks is not aiming to be a general-purpose output stream, with support for error reporting or asynchronous operation.
+WASI Logging is not aiming to be a general-purpose output stream, with support for error reporting or asynchronous operation.

 ### API walk-through